 - Students examine the art and craft of the narrative cinema as it has developed from the beginning of film history to the present.
 Students analyze domestic and international feature films for their visual and story elements as well as their historic, cultural, religious, political and economic context.

 - apply the appropriate vocabulary to analyze and describe the style and technical aspects of films;

 - recognize the contributions of various countries, studios, or directors to the development of an international cinema;

 - interpret the connections between film and important historical events of the twentieth century, and changing attitudes towards women;

-- interpret the possible meaning of a film within an appropriate and arguable context (e.g. historical, religious, political, economic, social, racial, gender roles, etc.); and
+- interpret and analyze the possible meaning of a film within an appropriate and arguable context (e.g. historical, religious, political, economic, social, racial, gender roles, etc.); and

 - develop critical views of theatrical cinema.